Two-level preconditioning for Ridge Regression: Two-level preconditioner

 \subsection{The idea of two-level iterations}

 The use of coarse grids for the solution of PDEs is motivated as follows.
 Many iterative schemes have poor convergence for PDEs.
 For a class of solvers, e.g. Gauss-Seidel iteration, the low frequency and near kernel components of the solution converge very slowly.
 These solvers are called smoothers because the remaining error of the solution is typically smooth.
 The coarse grids are used to remove the low frequency components of the error in a more efficient way.
 When the PDE is discretized on a coarse grid, the low frequency components of the solution on the fine grid and thus the error can be approximated well on to the coarse grid.
 Generally, a two-level solver consists of the following steps.
 A small number of iterations is performed on the fine level and a smooth error remains.
 The residual is mapped on the coarse level and this is called restriction.
 The restriction operator $R$ maps a (long) vector on the fine grid to a (short) vector on the coarse grid.
 The linear system on the coarse grid is solved exactly.
 The coarse solution is mapped back to the fine grid using a prolongation operator $P$.
 This uses interpolation to identify all the unknowns on the fine grid and leads to a solution on the fine grid that mainly has high frequency components in the error.
 These components can then be further reduced by additional smoothing steps.
-There are several techniques to define $R$ and $P$ \cite{stuben2001review,vassilevski2008multilevel,brandt2000general,brannick2010compatible}.

 For symmetric matrices, the restriction operator $R$ is defined as the transpose of the interpolation operator $P$.
 Using the Galerkin approach the coarse level is defined by $A_1=PA_0P^T$.
-Assuming one step of Richardson's iteration as smoother \cite{Saad2003Iterative}, the resulting iteration matrix is where the first factor is called post-smoothing, the third is pr\text{e-}smoothing and the middle term is the coars\text{e-}grid correction.
-A more detailed explanation of (algebraic) Multigrid can be found in \cite{vassilevski2008multilevel}.
+Assuming one step of Richardson's iteration, with $\omega$ a nonnegative scalar, as smoother \cite{Saad2003Iterative}, the resulting iteration matrix is where the first factor is called post-smoothing, the third is pr\text{e-}smoothing and the middle term is the coars\text{e-}grid correction.
+A more detailed explanation of (algebraic) Multigrid can be found in \cite{vassilevski2008multilevel} and the references therein.